 Further to these key measures, tenants are also asked to either indicate whether they agree or disagree with measures relating to landlord characteristics.
-The results of this section for 2020/21
+The results of this section for 2020/21 are shown in the chart below.

 General feedback provided indicates that tenants find housing staff to be friendly and approachable, working to keep tenants informed and treating them fairly.
 Some concerns were raised by tenants regarding the ease of interaction with the housing service and how effective and efficient that service is.